Version Control with Git

 GitHub GUI

-Browse to your planets repository on GitHub.
-Underneath the Code button, find and click on the text that says “XX commits” (where “XX” is some number).
+Browse to your recipes repository on GitHub.
+Under the Code tab, find and click on the text that says “XX commits” (where “XX” is some number).
 Hover over, and click on, the three buttons to the right of each commit.
 What information can you gather/explore from these buttons?
 How would you get that same information in the shell?

 GitHub Timestamp